gustavonp/roo-recipes/content/recipes/pot-pasta.md

 1. Break the lasagna noodles into bite-size pieces.

-2. Remove the skin of the italian sausages.
+2. Remove the skin of the Italian sausages.

 3. Thinly chop the onion.

 4. Crush and peel the garlic cloves.

-5. Cut your mozzatella in small cubes.
+5. Cut your mozzarella into small cubes.

 5. Finely chop the basil.